 - Other expenses or lost sources of income

-Once you have some evidence on hand, here is the process of a wrongful death claim.
+Once you have some evidence on hand and are ready to file your claim, here is the process of a wrongful death claim:

 - Pre-litigation.
 Your attorney will help you gather all the evidence surrounding your claim and file a complaint against the accused person or the defendant.
 Lawyers may hire experts to help determine the validity of a claim, if necessary.